marinapapa/DaNCES_framework/README.md

 ### Windows

-Pre-compiled binaries for Windows can be found in the 'Release' section of the github repository.
+Pre-compiled binaries for Windows could be found in the 'Release' section of the github repository.
 Building from source is recommended though:

 #### Prerequisites